php-ecma-intl/ext/docs/readthedocs/reference/ecma-intl-locale-options.rst

         The collation algorithm to set on the locale.

+    .. php:attr:: currency: string | null, readonly

+        The currency to set on the locale.

     .. php:attr:: hourCycle: string | null, readonly

         The hour cycle to set on the locale.